Explore Our Communities

-Home to some of the most untouched shoreline of Lake Superior and the highest point in Michigan, Baraga County’s majestic setting makes it an easy place to call home.
-Deeply rooted in Native American history, its culturally driven summer festivals, world-class, year-round fishing, hundreds of miles of recreational trails, and the simple way of life lend to Baraga County’s allure.
+Home to some of the most untouched shoreline of Lake Superior and the highest point in Michigan, Baraga County offers a simple way of life.
+Deeply rooted in Native American history, the area is home to summer festivals, world-class fishing, and hundreds of miles of trails.

-A town absolutely infused with spectacular inland lakes and rivers, Iron Mountain’s Italian heritage shines through its food and culture in bright fashion.
-Jokingly named the “banana belt of the U.P.”, Iron Mountain receives noticeably less precipitation than most other parts of the U.P., making time outdoors a little less wet.
-Home to Timberstone Golf Club, whitewater rafting, a thriving water ski show team, an annual ski jumping tournament in the winter, and an always-fun Italian festival every summer, there is no shortage of amazing ways to spend time in Iron Mountain.
+Infused with lakes and rivers, Iron Mountain’s Italian heritage shines through its food and culture.
+Jokingly referred to as the “banana belt of the U.P.”, Iron Mountain receives notably less precipitation than the rest of the Peninsula.
+Home to Timberstone Golf Club, whitewater rafting, a water ski show, and an annual ski jump tournament, there’s no shortage of fun in Iron Mountain.

 Sault Ste.
 Marie